 In offices, smart objects will increasingly ensure that mundane tasks are handled for us.
 A smart trash can, for example, might be equipped with a scanner and simply scan anything being tossed away and add it to an order list, which is connected to an online store.
 As a result, supplies from pens to paper will be automatically restocked without wasting value of human resources.

-Whether or not the IoT’s future classroom and workplace arrive in 2017, of course, is yet to be seen.
+Whether or not the IoT’s future classroom and workplace arrive, of course, is yet to be seen.
 What’s certain is that as the IoT develops, eLearning and mLearning will also continue to evolve and objects of all kinds will play an increasingly direct role in the learning process.